 - The "Board is” filter is а mandatory field for this rule.

 Note: You can use "or" to add extra boards and optimize the scope of the rule.
-Use the minus sign to remove a board.
+Use the delete sign to remove a board.

 - Use "Add new property" to configure the automation further.
 Select a regular or custom field from the panel (for example, 'tag is' and choose a tag).